Emily Murphy (footballer)

-Emily Murphy (born 2 March 2003) is a professional footballer who plays as a forward for Women's Championship club Newcastle United.
+Emily Murphy (born 2 March 2003) is an Irish professional footballer who plays as a forward for Women's Super League side Brighton & Hove Albion.
 Born in England, she represents the Republic of Ireland at international level.

 Murphy played college soccer for the North Carolina Tar Heels and the Wake Forest Demon Deacons, making national title game appearances with both teams.

 College career

 North Carolina Tar Heels

 Murphy moved to the United States in 2021 to attend college at the University of North Carolina and play for the North Carolina Tar Heels under Anson Dorrance.
 She started for the team during her freshman year, scoring 5 goals and leading the team with 6 assists in 15 games.
 She was named to the Atlantic Coast Conference (ACC) all-freshman team.
 North Carolina earned a two seed in the NCAA tournament but was upset in the first round.

 In her sophomore season in 2022, she featured primarily as a substitute but nearly matched her previous year's tally with 5 goals and 4 assists in 24 appearances.
 She appeared in four games during the NCAA tournament, where the Tar Heels lost to UCLA in the final.